turnerdan/joethecorpusrogan/README.md

-# the 'joe "the corpus" rogan' corpus
+# 'joe "the corpus" rogan'
 A corpus of speech built from the Joe Rogan Experience podcast consisting of 8.43 million words.
 It includes aligned text grids with phoneme and word level transcripts.

 ## Quick Look